It’s no secret to those who know me well that my marriage isn’t perfect. Whose is, really?

 This is just part of my story of surviving Valentine’s Day when you feel unloved… and unloving.
 I hope you’ll join us for Part 2 in which I share six practical tips for stirring up love when marriage just plain stinks.

-This article originally appeared at Being Confident of This.
+This article originally appeared at Being Confident of This, published with permission.